wholingfei/spexwavepy/docs/source/example.rst

    edge_z = [5, 30]
    nstep = 2

-   track_XSS.XSS_self(edge_x, edge_y, edge_z, nstep, display=True)
+   track_XSS.XSS_self(edge_x, edge_y, edge_z, nstep, display=False)

-After setting up the :py:class:`~spexwavepy.imstackfun.Imagestack` class ``imstack`` and :py:class:`~spexwavepy.trackfun.Tracking` class ``track_XSS`` and the related parameters, we have the wavefront curvature curve at the detector plane ``track_XSS.curvY``.
+After setting up the :py:class:`~spexwavepy.imstackfun.Imagestack` class ``imstack`` and :py:class:`~spexwavepy.trackfun.Tracking` class ``track_XSS`` and the related parameters, we call :py:meth:`~spexwavepy.trackfun.Tracking.XSS_self` function to calculate the wavefront local curvature **on the detector plane**.
+The obtained result is stored in ``track_XSS.curvY`` attribute.

 .. image:: _static/curvmiter_2.png
    :width: 80%

-In order to compare the at-wavelength measurement with the off-line NOM measurement, we need to project the wavefront at the detector plane back to the mirror surface.
+In order to compare the at-wavelength measurement with the off-line NOM measurement, we need to **project the wavefront on the detector plane back to the mirror surface**.
 To do that, we need the following iterative algorithm.
+This algorithm has been described in detail in this paper [ZhouJSRpaper]_.

-The main idea of the following iterative algorithm is very similar to [SebastienGrating]_.
+The main idea of the following iterative algorithm is also similar to [SebastienGrating]_.

 Two relations are used to devise the iterative algorithm.